Use VPN and Smart DNS for free for 24 hours

 No credit card is requiredTry Now

 In this tutorial we will show you how to install and use the CactusVPN app v7 for macOS (for v6, follow this tutorial).
-Also you will learn how to connect to VPN or Smart DNS using our app, how to set up the app for the best performance and how to use the Apps Killer feature.
+Also you will learn how to connect to VPN and Smart DNS using our app, how to set up the app for the best performance and how to use the Apps Killer feature.

 In order to use the CactusVPN app you will need: